Rhodes (surname)

-Rhodes is a locational surname, with other spellings Rhoades, Rhoads, Roads, Roades, and Rodes, deriving from the Old English rod, meaning "a clearing in the woods", or from one of a number of locations from this word.
-Topographical features provided obvious and convenient means of identification in the small communities of the Middle Ages, giving rise to various surnames.
-Locational surnames arose when former inhabitants of a place moved to another town or area and were identified by the name of their birthplace.
+Rhodes (also spelled Rhoades, Rhoads, Roads, Roades, and Rodes) is an English surname deriving from the Old English word "rod", meaning "a clearing in the woods".
+It arose as a locational surname for a person who either lived near woodland clearings, or was originally from one of many locations with the name, and is not connected to the Greek island of the same name.
+Topographical features provided intuitive and convenient means of identification in small medieval communities, and former inhabitants of a given location who moved to another town or area would often be identified using the name of their birthplace.